Authentic Local Experiences

 Day 2: Pub Fun in the City

 Explore Ireland’s pub culture and have fun discovering local whiskey and beer production.
 Begin with a trip to a leading distillery in the Liberties, one of Dublin’s most distinctive and historic working-class areas.
 Staying in the neighborhood, visit the Guinness Storehouse, Ireland’s number one tourist attraction and the home of Ireland’s most iconic stout since 1759.
 Have a pint in the Gravity Bar on the top floor as you gaze out at panoramic views of the city.
 Spend the rest of the afternoon exploring as you wish – You might find that a “good puzzle would be [to] cross Dublin without passing a pub”, as James Joyce once wrote.
-Enjoy dinner and a show of traditional Irish music and dance at the Merry Ploughboy.
+Enjoy dinner and a show of traditional Irish music and dance at the 2000-year old Merry Ploughboy, the only one in Ireland owned and managed by traditional Irish musicians.
 (B, D)

 Day 3: Back to the Stone Age in Newgrange

 Head out of Dublin to the scenic Boyne Valley and the Stone Age passage tomb of Newgrange.
 Built over 5,000 years ago, it’s older than Stonehenge and the Egyptian pyramids; it remains a mysterious marvel today for the dramatic way the inner chamber floods with light at sunrise on the winter solstice.
 The surrounding area, Brú na Bóinne, is a UNESCO World Heritage site, filled with riches from 6,000 years of history.
 Along the way, you’ll pass the hilltop at Slane where St Patrick lit an Easter fire, competing with the druids’ flames for a pagan festival on the nearby Hill of Tara, sparking a standoff that would eventually lead to Ireland’s conversion.
-Head back to Dublin that evening for dinner in a unique venue.
+Head back to Dublin that evening for dinner at The Church Restaurant, a unique venue in a converted church where brewer Arthur Guinness was married, playwright Sean O’Casey was baptized, and Handel practiced on the organ before the Messiah‘s nearby debut.

 Note: Some coaches will switch daytime activities on Day 2 and 3, due to the fact that there will be multiple coaches on this tour.
 Evening activities will be the same for all guests.